airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### id (attribute collection)

 *Array*.
-An array of with identifiers all attributes in message.
+An array of identifiers for the attributes contained in the message.
 Example:

     "id": [
       "COLLECTION",